 Inside, a Japanese hostess wearing a beautiful red yukata looked relieved to see us.
 She hadn’t been sure we were coming after no response in the last 24 hours.
 If only she knew.
 After a short wait in one of the private rooms, where George and I exchanged silly faces as it registered that we were omgin Hawaii, we were shown to the sushi counter.
 Of the seven seats, a party of four was already midway through their meal.

-Entering Ginza Onodera felt like stepping into Japan.
-The rooms decorated in contemporary Japanese style with beautiful wood-paneled walls, ceilings, and Canadian wood countertops that get sanded once a week.
+Entering Ginza Onodera Honolulu felt like stepping into Japan.
+The rooms decorated in contemporary Japanese style with beautiful wood-panelled walls, ceilings, and Canadian wood countertops that get sanded once a week.
 Behind the chef, I noticed his rack of Japanese sushi knives (called hocho), with only one unused.

 Having just woken up, George ordered a coke and I went for green tea.
 Our hostess came by with several entrees in delicate decorative bowls and antique dishes.
 The chef began slicing up some courses of sashimi, served two pieces at a time.